 June 1, 2013

-Dr. Eshwar Kumar joined the Canadian Partnership Against Cancer’s Board of Directors in 2013.
-He serves as Vice-Chair of the Performance Committee and is a member of the Finance, Audit and Risk Committee.
+Dr. Eshwar Kumar joined the Canadian Partnership Against Cancer’s Board of Directors in 2013 and serves on the Finance, Audit and Risk Committee.

 Dr. Kumar is a Medical Officer with the New Brunswick Cancer Network, a division of NB Department of Health.
 He was practicing as a Radiation Oncologist in Saint John, New Brunswick since 1984, retiring from clinical practice in October 2018.